omnigroup/Customer-Policies/README.md

 -   Our website uses browser cookies in order to gather information on usage patterns.
 -   Our software may, with your permission, send us statistics about its use (see below).
 -   Our servers maintain industry-standard logs of their activity: web page visits, including IP address,
-    Referer: header, and user-agent; e-mail sent and received; and the like.
+    Referer: header, and user-agent; envelope information of e-mail sent and received; and the like.

 ### How do we use the information we collect?